ebatesmobile/EBTExtractor/README.md

 If an original array has contents that cannot be converted to the requested type, those items will be omitted.
 For example, requesting `arrayOfNumbersForKey:` for an array `@[ @"4", @"bar", @"9.24" ]` will return `@[ @4, @9 ]`.

 #### Unconvertible Markers
-The typed array methods have extended versions that can accept an "unconvertible marker".
+The typed array methods have extended versions that can accept an “unconvertible marker”.
 In the event that an object in the original array could not be converted, the provided marker will be used in its place.
 This is useful when the exact indexing positions of the original array must be maintained.

 For example, requesting `arrayOfNumbersForKey:unconvertibleMarker:` with `@(-1)` for an array `@[ @"4", @"bar", @"9.24" ]` will return `@[ @4, @(-1), @9 ]`.